The Cooley Peninsula, a hikers paradise!

 Indeed the most distinctive feature of Northern Ireland’s highest mountain range is the Mourne Wall.
-The wall is 22- mile (35.5km) long, and encloses 9000 acres of land all of which drains into the Silent Valley and Ben Crom reservoirs.
-The wall itself spans over 9000ft (2743m) of ascent, rising and falling over 15 of the highest peaks in the Mournes.
+The wall is 22 miles (35.5km) long and encloses 9000 acres of land, draining into the Silent Valley and Ben Crom reservoirs.
+The wall spans over 9000ft (2743m) of ascent, rising and falling over 15 of the highest peaks in the Mournes.

-Not surprising it took over 18 years, from 1904 to 1922, to build the Mourne Wall.
-Indeed the Mourne Wall is a remarkable structural feat and frames some of the most exceptional mountain views in Ireland.
+Not surprisingly, it took over 18 years to build the Mourne Wall, from 1904 to 1922.
+Indeed the Mourne Wall is a remarkable structural feat and frames some of Ireland’s most exceptional mountain views.